ankur12-1610/pull-request-action/README.md

       - uses: ankur12-1610/pull-request-action@main
         with:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-          content: 'thanks for submitting a pull request!
+          COMMENT_TEXT: 'thanks for submitting a pull request!
 We will try to review it as soon as we can :)'  #enter your custom comment in the content variable
-          reaction: 'rocket' #enter your reaction here
+          PR_REACTION: 'rocket' #enter your reaction here
-          tag_creator: 'true' #enter true if you want to tag the creator of the pull request
+          TAG_AUTHOR: true #enter true if you want to tag the author of the pull request
+          ASSIGN_TO_AUTHOR: true #enter true if you want to assign the pull request to the author of the pull request
 ```
-The comment and the reaction to the issue can be customized according to the user.
+The comment and the reaction to the PR can be customized according to the user.

-### Comment 💬:
+###  💬 COMMENT_TEXT:
-The `content` variable can take any string so feel free to enter any comment in this section.
+The `COMMENT_TEXT` variable can take any string so feel free to enter any comment in this section.

-### Reaction 🚀:
+### 🚀 PR_REACTION:
-The `reaction` variable can also be customized as the `comment` variable.
+The `PR_REACTION` variable can also be customized.
 The available reactions are:

 | content    | emoji |
 | ---------- | :-----: |